 White, a retired diesel mechanic, is mostly campaigning on Facebook, where he advertised virtual town halls and an appearance on the radio to connect with voters during the pandemic.

-His page shows he is roundly against the proposed 5 cent special diesel tax, and he has tried to rally voters to call the supervisors, speak up against the tax and show up to meetings.
+His page shows he is roundly against how the proposed 5 cent special diesel tax came about, and he has tried to rally voters to call the supervisors, speak up against the tax and show up to meetings.
 His page says he takes issue with authorities ignoring the original votes and says he will honor the community’s voice if elected.